 It is certainly a thing most bad so to misunderstand youth as to offer it this divine model in a trembling, half-hearted, almost apologetic way.
 If we cannot reach the very sanctity of Christ, why refrain from drawing near, from coming closer to the peak?
-What young man between, for example, the ages of sixteen and twenty has not dreamt the wildest heroisms and built up the most Before the young, enthusiastic soul let our psychology be not lacking.
+What young man between, for example, the ages of sixteen and twenty has not dreamt the wildest heroisms and built up the most chimerical plans?
+Surely, then, when the heart is young is the time to strive.
+Let ambition have its fling; thus shall the young soul come near to Christ.
+And He will draw, bringing the beloved closer to His Sacred Heart.

+Before the young, enthusiastic soul let our psychology be not lacking.
 Let us encourage it to scale the mount till it reaches even to the crest hidden beyond the snows, Christ Adolescent: ad montem quae Christus est, "to the mountain which is Christ."
-(1).
+(I).